 So the town that initially helped the early Ukrainian immigrants, is now reaping the rewards in terms of seeing their offspring returning the favour by working in the local hospitals, schools, authorities and businesses.
 During 2002-2003 the community had the honour of providing one of her ‘old boys’ Mykola Lajszczuk to serve the local Keighley community for a term as deputy Lord Mayor.

 Ukrainians have fully integrated with the local community while at the same time continuing to maintain there own customs and traditions – “respect others and love thy own”.

-The links with the Local authority are strong.
+The links with the local authority are strong.
 They help and support recent initiatives.
-The Ukrainian Day Centre on Wednesdays for the old-age pensioners of the community are well attended and help with the financing is forthcoming from local funds.
+The Ukrainian Day Centre on Wednesdays for the pensioners of the community are well attended and help with financing, is forthcoming from local funds.

 The eternal flame commemorating the 75th anniversary of the Holodomor (which crossed the whole globe) was received at the town Halls of Keighley and Bradford on 30 June 2008 by the respective Lord Mayors.
 Both authorities have now formally recognised this event as a genocide and Bradford Council subsequently agreed to place a new plaque in memory of the victims of Holodomor in the Memorial Gardens adjacent to City Hall in Bradford in November 2013, on the 80th anniversary of this Genocide.